-Based on comments received from public, agency, and business stakeholders, and requirements of MOA Title 21 and the MOA Design Criterial Manual, the preferred alternatives for the project corridor are as follows:
+Based on comments received from public, agency, and business stakeholders, and requirements of MOA Title 21 and the MOA Design Criterial Manual, the preferred alternatives for the project corridor are discussed below.
+The preferred alternatives have been updated from those shown in the draft DSR based on review comments from the MOA Planning and MOA PZC and match those approved by MOA PZC in Resolution 2019-024 (see Appendix O).